 In 2015 John was awarded an Arts Council of Ireland project award for development of his new show P.I.S.C.E.S.
 This play took a hard science fiction look at the social impact of contact from an extraterrestrial race.
 P.I.S.C.E.S. premiered in 2016 at Galway Theatre Festival.

 In 2016 John began development of a new show that investigated tea-drinking cultures of Ireland, Sri Lanka, Japan and China.
 Incorporating a live score by Aengus Hackett.
 Tea premiered at GTF 2017.

-John is currently working on a new, ambitious work: The Last Mile & The Next Kilometre will debut in 2020.
+John is currently working on a new work: The Stars in Winter will debut in 2020.

 See all of John’s shows here.

 Aside from his own shows John has acted and devised with other theatremakers and companies including Moonfish Theatre (Tromluí Phinocchio / Pinocchio — A Nightmare, 2013 & After The End, 2008) Theatrecorp (Measure for Measure, 2013 & The Caucasian Chalk Circle, 2010), Side-Show Theatre (King Alfred: A Mystery Play, 2012), Waterdonkey Theatre (Happening, 2011 & The Very Best of John Lennon, 2011), Suantraí (Too Much of Nothing, 2010 & Ashes to Ashes, 2009), Mephisto Theatre (Dystance, 2008) and 3rd Condition Theatre (Knockdoubt, 2002).